Howard Beach–JFK Airport station: Station layout

+The subway station is served by the A train at all times and is between Broad Channel to the south and Aqueduct–North Conduit Avenue to the north.
+During the summertime on weekends during the day, the Rockaway Park Shuttle is extended four stations beyond its normal northern terminus at Broad Channel to Rockaway Boulevard, so the shuttle also serves this station.
+The AirTrain station is the terminus of the AirTrain's Howard Beach route; the next stop to the east is Lefferts Boulevard.

 The station's mezzanine is located in a modern, temperature-controlled, glass-enclosed building above the subway platforms and tracks, measuring 90 ft across, with a large stainless steel sign on either side reading "Howard Beach JFK."
 The mezzanine building contains a small token booth and three turnstile banks between the subway, the AirTrain JFK, and the unpaid area.

 New York City Subway platforms

 The grade-level New York City Subway station has two side platforms and four tracks with the two center express tracks not used in revenue service.
 The southbound express track has been severed and has permanently been removed from service, while the northbound express track is unused in regular service.
 South of the station, there are switches and crossovers between all four tracks before the two outer tracks merge with the center ones.
 The two-track line then crosses Jamaica Bay to Broad Channel, which is 3.5 mi to the south.
 The crossing is the longest stretch of line between two consecutive stations in the system.
 North of the station, the line ascends on an embankment to crossover Belt Parkway and Conduit Avenue.

 Both platforms have concrete windscreens on either end and steel canopies at the portions underneath the center station building.
 The platforms are offset, with the southbound platform extending slightly to the north, and the northbound platform extending slightly further south.
 A set of staircases and escalators from each subway platform go up to the station building.
 There are also two elevators from each platform to the station building.
 Outside the subway's and AirTrain's fare control, two elevators lead from the station building to street level.

 The Rockaway-bound platform has two High Entry/Exit Turnstiles and one exit-only turnstile leading to a short staircase that goes down to the intersection of 159th Road and 103rd Street.
 The Brooklyn-bound platform has a set of emergency doors leading to the parking lot just north of the AirTrain JFK station; they are normally locked, but were in use from December 2012 to May 2013 as a connection to a temporary shuttle bus service instituted after Hurricane Sandy.

 Prior to the 2000s reconstruction, the design of the station and overpass resembled that of the Broad Channel station.